How To Start a Corporation

-Of all the various legal business entities, corporations are the most complicated to set up and maintain.
-But they also provide business owners with the most protection of their personal assets, a significant ability to raise funds, and other advantages.
+Of all business entities, corporations are the most complicated to set up and maintain.
+However, they can also provide business owners with the most protection for their personal assets.
+Corporations also have a significant ability to raise funds and other advantages as well.

 1. Decide on a Business Name

-Keep in mind that your state may require that your corporate name include an identifying word such as "incorporated," "limited," "corporation," or an abbreviation of such a term.
-(Learn more: Pick a Winning Name for Your Business)
+Keep in mind that your state may need your corporate name to include an identifying word such as "incorporated" or "limited."
+They might also require "corporation" or an abbreviation of such a term.
+While brainstorming, consider checking the Small Business Administration's Business Guide for guidance.

 2. Search Name Availability

-In addition to searching for references to your corporation's chosen business name, you also should look for similarities to existing names.
-If your name is too similar to an existing name, to the point that it could confuse customers, you may not be able to register it.
-(Learn more: Make Sure Your Proposed Business Name is Available)
+Before finalizing your corporation's name, search to see if it's available.
+Government agencies offer databases where you can check for similar names.
+A unique name avoids legal issues and confusion with other businesses.
+Besides searching for references to your corporation's chosen business name, you also should look for similarities to existing names.
+If your name is too similar to an existing name to the point that it could confuse customers, you may not be able to register it.

 3. Register Your Corporation's Name

+The location where you incorporate impacts your tax rate and the legal documents required when taxes are due.
+Each state has its own business rules.
+Research where it's most beneficial for your corporate income and business plan.
 Even if your company's primary operations are in one state, you may incorporate in another if it provides advantages.
 For instance, a significant number of businesses are incorporated in Delaware despite being founded or operated elsewhere.
-(Learn more: Forming a Corporation: Where to Incorporate)

 5. Choose Directors for Your Corporation

-The board of directors is responsible for overseeing the operation and protecting the interests of the investors and shareholders.
+Directors play a pivotal role in corporate governance.
+They're responsible for major decisions and guide the company's direction.
+The board of directors handles overseeing the operation and protection of the interests of investors and shareholders.
 Directors may be officers of the corporation, investors, or individuals with no other stake in the company.
-(Learn more: Corporate Structure: Directors to Shareholders)
+Choose individuals who support your vision and bring diverse skills.

-6. Create and Sign Your Articles of Incorporation
+6. Create and File Your Articles of Incorporation

 7. Write Your Corporate Bylaws